-I am currently in my first year of University studying an Integrated Masters in Veterinary Physiotherapy.
+I am currently in my second-year of University studying an Integrated Masters in Veterinary Physiotherapy.

 Due to my commitment as a stable hand, I was later asked to exercise a few horses on a local farm.
 This resulted in me being given the opportunity to gain experience in feeding livestock such as sheep and calves and mixing with working dogs.